Bridgeport, Connecticut: Music festivals and concert series

 Bridgeport was the annual home to Gathering of the Vibes, a weekend-long arts, music and camping festival, until it ended in 2015.

+Beginning in 2022, Bridgeport played host to the Sound on Sound Music Festival, at Seaside Park.
+Past performers included; John Mayer, Red Hot Chili Peppers, Dave Matthews Band, Hozier, and The Roots.
+The festival was rebranded in 2024 to Soundside Music Festival.

+The 2025 Soundside Music Festival was cancelled.

 The Greater Bridgeport Symphony, established in 1945, performs at Bridgeport's 1,400-seat Klein Memorial Auditorium.
 Gustav Meier directed the orchestra from 1972 to 2013.